FrancescAlted/filter-pipeline/report/report.md

 -rw-rw-r-- 1 francesc francesc 26M Nov 21 11:16 pytables-bench.h5
 ```

+we can see that both PyTables and a pure C program have similar
-and the same goes for reading (-r flag):
+performance.
+And the same goes for reading (-r flag):

 ```
 francesc@francesc:~/filter-pipeline$ BLOSC_NTHREADS=1 ./c-bench -r